The list of quality video game companies continues to grow as the gaming industry explodes in popularity.

 - Red Dead

-The company has worn accolades for developing the best video game more than 3 times.
-It was founded in 2000 by Michael Guillemot and George Closson.
+The company has won accolades for developing the best video game more than 3 times.
+It was founded in 1999 by Michel Guillemot.

 They have the following titles among their products: